 Early diagnosis of COPD through DLCO

-In 2010, nearly $50 billion was spent in the United States in the fight against, and treatment of Chronic Obstructive Pulmonary Disease (COPD).
+In 2010, nearly $50 billion were spent in the United States in the fight against, and treatment of Chronic Obstructive Pulmonary Disease (COPD).
 Today, COPD impacts the daily lives of nearly 26 million patients, with an estimated 50 percent being diagnosed.
 Even worse, COPD is now the fourth leading cause of death in the USA.

-Like any chronic medical condition, early diagnosis of COPD is a critical first step that helps to improve patient care, mitigate sources of exposure, start treatment earlier, and possibly reduce the expansion of the disease.
+As is the case with any chronic medical condition, early diagnosis of COPD is a critical first step that helps to improve patient care, mitigate sources of exposure, start treatment earlier, and possibly reduce the expansion of the disease.

 Let's explore some of the challenges in diagnosing respiratory diseases.
 In the information below, we'll outline the root causes of many pulmonary diseases, the risk of leaving patients undiagnosed and untreated, and how pulmonary function testing – specifically measuring the diffusing capacity of the lung for carbon monoxide or DLCO has quickly become the best early marker for COPD diagnosis.

 The human respiratory system is amazingly efficient.
 However, over time, exposure to contaminants, irritants, and chemicals can cause damage to the lungs and airways.
 This creates an obstruction in the lungs, which is diagnosed as emphysema and chronic bronchitis – the two leading diseases which fall underneath the COPD umbrella.
 Pulmonary fibrosis is also a respiratory disease.
 It used to be included within the COPD umbrella but now stands alone.

 However, exposure is not the only cause of COPD.
 It's estimated that three percent of all COPD cases are caused by those with a genetic condition known as Alpha-1 Antitrypsin Deficiency.